eventflow/Documentation/Documentation/GettingStarted.rst

 an error message.
 Returning a failed execution result will make EventFlow disregard any events the aggregate has emitted.

-If you need to return something more useful than a ``bool`` in a execution result, merely create a new class that implements the ``IExecutionResult`` interface and specific the type as generic arguments for the command and command handler.
+If you need to return something more useful than a ``bool`` in an execution result, merely create a new class that implements the ``IExecutionResult`` interface and specific the type as generic arguments for the command and command handler.